redferret/red-api/README.md

 ```

 #### Testing
 The generator still needs tests and this is my first generator and I'm still learning how to write tests.
 If you wish to contribute before I get a chance to add tests please PR with tests and I'll review it.
+Until then the gem won't be published until tests are written.